ISAs (Individual Savings Accounts) were introduced by the UK government in 1999.

 |Innovative Finance ISAs||£20,000||Peer-to-peer lending firms|

-UK Residents can save up to £20,000 this current tax year through a Cash ISA.
+UK Residents with money available for investments can save up to £20,000 this current tax year through a Cash ISA.
 Typically, you will open a Cash ISA through a Bank or Building society and receive compounding interest on your savings.
 It is beneficial to research your Cash ISA provider as interest rates can be varied and make sure that you understand the process involved in transferring your Cash ISA to find more favourable rates.

 All transfers should be made through your new Cash ISA provider.
 Should you remove funds, they will no longer be secured within an ISA wrapper and you will lose the tax free benefits.